mtlynch/endlessh/README.md

 a simple, single-threaded, standalone C program.
 It uses `poll()` to trap multiple clients at a time.

 ## Usage

 Usage information is printed with `-h`.

 ```
 Usage: endlessh [-vh] [-d MS] [-f CONFIG] [-l LEN] [-m LIMIT] [-p PORT]
+  -4        Bind to IPv4 only
+  -6        Bind to IPv6 only
   -d INT    Message millisecond delay [10000]
   -f        Set and load config file [/etc/endlessh/config]
   -h        Print this help message and exit